 Courses Sequence:Program Planning Guide

-The Associate in Engineering (AE) degree shall be granted for a planned program of study consisting of a minimum of 60 semester hours of credit (SHC) of courses.
-The degree plan includes required general education and prerequisite courses that are acceptable to all state-funded Bachelor of Engineering programs.
+The Associate in Engineering (AE) degree shall be granted for a planned program of study consisting of a minimum of 60 semester hours of credit courses.
+The degree plan includes required general education and prerequisite courses that are acceptable to all state-funded Bachelor of Science in Engineering programs.

-Students who follow the degree progression plan will meet the entrance requirements at all of the North Carolina public Bachelor of Science Engineering programs.
-Associate in Engineering graduates may then apply to any of these programs without taking additional and sometimes duplicative courses.
-Admission to Engineering programs is highly competitive and admission is not guaranteed.
+Students who follow the degree progression plan will meet the entrance requirements at all of the North Carolina public Bachelor of Science in Engineering programs.
+AE graduates may then apply to any of these programs without taking additional and sometimes duplicative courses.
+Admission to engineering programs is highly competitive, and admission is not guaranteed.